-Tracked in Google Analytics, the conversion rate is a standard marketing metric used to track the rate of users taking the end goal, or a “conversion” that is set in Google Analytics.
-A few common examples of a conversion could be an online purchase, a form fill, or a download.
-Conversion rate is an important metric for tracking the performance of digital marketing campaigns.
+Tracked in Google Analytics, the conversion rate is a standard marketing metric used to track the rate of users taking the end goal, or a “conversion” set in Google Analytics.
+A few common examples of an online conversion could be a purchase, a form fill, or a download.
+Conversion rate is an important metric that is key to tracking the performance of digital marketing efforts.

 Value per visit

 In Google Analytics, you can assign each conversion with a value amount.
 For example, if you estimate that a form fill demo request lead is worth $500, you can measure the value of each web visit.
 Value per visit is a key metric to track that focuses on improving the average value of each visit to the website.

 Marketing qualified leads (MQLs)

 A Marketing Qualified Lead (MQL) is a lead that has indicated an interest in a product or service that a marketing team or professional deems is likely to become a customer.
 After an initial interaction, an MQL is the next step to converting a lead to a customer.
 An increase in this metric is a great indication of an increase in overall marketing performance.

 Marketing Performance Metrics

 Performance metrics are meant to analyze your marketing funnel by providing a bottom-line view of your marketing plan's effectiveness.
 These key marketing metrics are a great check of the financial health of a business regarding its marketing efforts.

 Cost per lead (CPL) is a marketing metric that measures how much it costs to acquire a lead.
 This is another important marketing metric to analyze your efforts with a bottom-line view.
 CPL is calculated by dividing the amount spent on a marketing initiative by the number of leads generated.

 Marketing ROI (Business Value)